 UI Setting Description Valid Range Default Value Forward Delay Time Specify the amount of time in seconds the device waits before checking to see if it should change to a different state.
-4 to 30 15 Hello Time ime Specify the hello time in seconds.
+4 to 30 15 Hello Time ello Time Specify the hello time in seconds.
 This is the amount of time the root waits between sending hello messages.
 The root of the spanning tree topology periodically sends out a "hello" message to other devices on the network to check if the topology is healthy.
 2 Max.
 Age Specify the max age in seconds.
 If this device is not the root, and it has not received a hello message from the root for longer than the max age time, then this device will reconfigure itself as a root.
 Once two or more devices on the network are recognized as a root, the devices will renegotiate a new spanning tree topology.
-20 Error Recovery Time Specify the error recovery time in seconds.
-If BPDU guard is triggered on a port, it will automatically recover to the normal state after the error recovery time.
-300 Region Name Specify the MSTP region name.
-0 to 32 characters MSTP Region Revision Specify the MSTP region revision.
-0 to 65535 0 Max.
+6 to 40 20 Error Recovery Time triggered on a port, it will automatically recover to the normal 300 Region Name egion Name Specify the MSTP region name.
+MSTP Region Revision Specify the MSTP region revision.
+0 Max.
 Hops Specify the maximum number of hops allowed.
 6 to 40 20